Eggplant & Olive Caponata

 6. Working in batches, fry the eggplant until browned all over, about 10 minutes.

-10. Stir in the anchovies.
-Add the tomatoes with their juices, the olives, capers, and bay leaf.
+11. Add the tomatoes with their juices, olives, capers and bay leaf.